The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 Step 2: Provide Value First

 Before asking for anything, give something.
 Share helpful information.
 Make an introduction.
-Offer genuine encouragement.
 Be useful.

 Building trust takes time.
 Team Build Pro helps by providing AI-guided conversations that focus on relationship-building, not pushy pitching.